-Mr. Mojo Posted September 25, 2007 Report Share Posted September 25, 2007 Hi,I use μTorrent with a 56 k connection (yeah, I know, poor of me).I've noticed something :- when I download a file with a lot of seeders and leechers (more than 1000), I get an average download speed of 1,6 kB/s.- when I download a file with few seeders and leechers (~ 100), I get an average download speed of 2,1 kB/s.I know that difference seems to be nothing for your high speed connection, but it means 1 or 2 days of wait for me.
+Mr. Mojo Posted September 25, 2007 Report Posted September 25, 2007 Hi,I use μTorrent with a 56 k connection (yeah, I know, poor of me).I've noticed something :- when I download a file with a lot of seeders and leechers (more than 1000), I get an average download speed of 1,6 kB/s.- when I download a file with few seeders and leechers (~ 100), I get an average download speed of 2,1 kB/s.I know that difference seems to be nothing for your high speed connection, but it means 1 or 2 days of wait for me.
 I guess the difference comes from the overhead generated by the exchanges with the others clients.
 Am I right on this ?So, I was wondering if there was a way to limit the number of seeders and leechers I'm connected to, in order to reduce this overhead and gain download speed.I hope I've been clear enough in my thought, as you've noticed English is not my natural language.PS : Just to give you an idea, depending the average download speed (1,6 or 2,1 kB/s), I download a 700 MB file in 4 or 6 days.
-Link to comment Share on other sites More sharing options...

-Mr. Mojo Posted October 8, 2007 Author Report Share Posted October 8, 2007 Thanks for your tips.I've applied them and now got a 2,2-2,3 KB/sec. average download speed.
+Mr. Mojo Posted October 8, 2007 Author Report Posted October 8, 2007 Thanks for your tips.I've applied them and now got a 2,2-2,3 KB/sec. average download speed.
 That's better.
-Link to comment Share on other sites More sharing options...

 Recommended Posts